-Lone Star College-CyFair offers foundational and intermediate classes in studio arts and design and are transferrable to most universities.
+Lone Star College-CyFair offers art lecture courses as well as foundational and intermediate classes in studio arts and design.
+These classes are transferrable to most universities.
 For detailed information on our courses, please refer to the LSCS Catalog.

-Art History: Prehistory to Gothic (formerly Art History I) and Art History: Renaissance to Modern (formerly Art History II) delve more into the chronological study of art as an expression of culture.
+Art History: Prehistory to Gothic and Art History: Renaissance to Modern examine the history of art with an emphasis on how art impacted history and how history influenced the creation of art.
+Students will explore both the Western tradition and the arts of diverse cultures from around the world.
 Both classes are transferrable to most universities.
-For more information contact Art History Professor, Matt Backer.
+For more information, contact Art History Professors, Matt Backer or James Campbell.

 Our program offers Ceramics I and II classes.
 The fully equipped studio allows students to gain experience using stoneware clay which is fired using both electric and reduction firing processes.